 - Moreover, in March 2022, Tata Consultancy Services announced the launch of an enterprise 5G edge solution suite with Microsoft Azure Private Mobile Edge Computing (Private MEC).

 To understand geography trends, Download Sample Report

-The competitive rivalry in the edge computing market among the existing players is increasing, considering the inflow of new entrants.
+The edge computing market is fragmented and competitive in nature.
 Currently, the market is dominated by cloud-based IoT vendors, such as Dell, Microsoft, Amazon, and Google.
 Companies like GE, which have the expertise of delivering edge computing solutions across different industries, including aerospace or manufacturing, also have significant market positions.
 Acquisitions, partnerships with industry participants, and new product/service rollouts have been the vendors' key competitive strategies.
 Some of the recent developments in the market are:

 - March 2022 - FogHorn collaborated with IBM to provide a secure and open next-generation hybrid cloud platform with advanced, closed-loop system control capabilities and edge-powered artificial intelligence (AI).
 By bringing together edge and cloud capabilities, FogHorn and IBM plan to help customers rapidly process, deploy, analyze, store, and train critical data from the edge to the cloud and enhance their business processes.

-- March 2022 - Huawei and Du signed a memorandum of understanding (MoU) for joint innovation on multi-access edge computing (MEC).
+- March 2022 - Huawei and Du signed a memorandum of understanding (MoU) for joint innovation on multiaccess edge computing (MEC).
 The two companies would research, verify, and replicate MEC-oriented applications in the Middle East.
-The companies would also aim to accelerate digital transformation in the Middle East and support the development of the global digital economy.
+The companies also aim to accelerate digital transformation in the Middle East, along with supporting the development of the global digital economy.